 It is possible to play the étude with no pedal at all, but it might end up sounding rather flat and somewhat dry.
 However, it is not possible to notate the kind of pedalling that would raise a performance of this music from the mundane to the artistic.
 After mastering the piece with no pedal, you might add tiny dabs of resonance here and there.
 Place your foot on the right pedal and see what your foot might want to do, remembering that the pedal does not have to go all the way down to create its magic.

-Performance (please log-in or subscribe to see walkthrough)
+Preview (please log-in or subscribe to see full video walkthrough)

 This content is available as a separate, once-off purchase or as part of a subscription.
 Click "Buy" to purchase it or on "Subscription options" to get access to this content in addition to our growing library of over 300 articles for as little as £9.99 per month or £99.99 per year (Click here to sign-in to view this page if you are already a subscriber).